• Skip to primary navigation

 What to serve with smoked pork tenderloin?

-Our favorite side dishes to eat with pork tenderloin Smoked Corn on the Cob, Extra Crispy Oven-Roasted Potatoes, Carrot Salad, Coleslaw, Baked Beans, Twice-Baked Mashed Potatoes, peas, Carrots, and of course, a fresh green salad with homemade dinner buns.
+Our favorite side dishes to eat with pork tenderloin are Smoked Corn on the Cob in Foil, Extra Crispy Oven-Roasted Potatoes, Carrot Salad, Creamy Coleslaw, Smoked Baked Beans with Bacon, Twice-Baked Mashed Potatoes, peas, Air Fryer Carrots, and, of course, fresh green salad with Homemade Dinner Buns.

 What to serve with leftover smoked pork tenderloin?